Peri Lomax: Reception

 O'Donnell has been nominated three times at the Inside Soap Awards for Best Young Actor in 2014, 2015 and again in 2017.
 After her nominations, the Warrington Guardian described O'Donnell as a "starlet" for her role of Peri.
 O'Donnell has also been nominated for Best On-Screen Partnership with Ellis Hollins at the 2015 British Soap Awards.
 At the same award ceremony, O'Donnell was also nominated for Best Young Performance.
 She subsequently won Best Young Performance at the 2016 British Soap Awards.
 For her onscreen relationship with Juliet, both O'Donnell and Blackshaw were nominated for Best Soap Partnership at the I Talk Telly Awards.
+In 2014, Tina Campbell from Metro called Tom and Peri the soap's "cutest couple" following their first kiss.